w3f/polkadot-wiki/docs/learn/how-to/vault-create-account.md

 You can also use "Banana Split" for more security. ["Banana Split"](https://bs.parity.io) is a self-hosted app that you can use to split your mnemonic phrase into pieces using [Shamir's Secret Sharing scheme](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).

 Once you write down the mnemonic phrase, click "Next."
-Tick the checkboxes confirming that you have written down the recovery phrase and understood the consequences of losing it, and click "Next".
+Tick the checkboxes confirming that you have written down the recovery phrase and understood the consequences of losing it, and click "Next."

 ![](../../assets/how-to/65020681806.png)